Lower School Curriculum

 Junior Kindergarten

-Units: Caring for me and my Community, Peace, Art and Design
+Units: First Six Weeks; Caring for Me and My Community; Peace; Art and Design

 Senior Kindergarten

-Units: First Six Weeks of School (including Creating Safety and Belonging, Understanding You and Me, Building a Community); Celebrating Family Traditions, Peace.
+Units: First Six Weeks of School (including Creating Safety and Belonging, Building a Community); Identity (understanding you and me); Research: Personal Identity; Family History

 First Grade